MailRoute/knowledgebase/content/administration/reporting-and-logs/mail-log-live-real-time-searchable-logging-data/index.md

 ---
 created_at: 2020-03-10 17:15:39
 date: 2024-07-15 21:34:39
 description: Comprehensive guide on using the real-time, searchable mail log for MailRoute administrators, covering access, search filters, log entry details, and tips for troubleshooting email delivery.
 draft: true
 params:
   author: Unknown
 summary: The article provides a detailed guide on using the real-time, searchable mail log feature for MailRoute administrators, including how to access it, search options, and how to interpret the log entries and details.
 tags: null
 title: Mail Log - Live, Real-Time, Searchable, Logging Data
 ---

-# **Real-time, searchable logs for MailRoute Administrators**

-## **Getting Started**
+### Getting Started

 Login to MailRoute's dashboard with your Admin credentials